From Rome to Florence: 5 Best Ways to Get There

 3. From Rome to Florence by Bus

-Buses are the cheapest form of transportation between Rome and Florence and one of the most convenient, as there are 22 buses every day that make the trip from one city to the other.
+Buses are the cheapest form of transportation between Rome and Florence and one of the most convenient, as there are over 20 buses every day that make the trip from one city to the other.

 Buses leave from either Roma Tiburtina or Roma Anagnina bus stations and arrive at either the Firenze Via Santa Caterina da Siena or the Firenze A1 bus station.
 The route can take anywhere from 3.5 to five hours, depending on which buses you choose and if they make stops along the way.